5l4y3r0p/Event-Management-System/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For any queries or issues, please contact [your email or GitHub profile link].